Garden Seed Giveaway

 For new patrons, the director or staff member may ask for the last three (3) months paid bill receipts with a current address displayed on it.
 (Driver’s licenses will not be accepted.)
 The patron must then fill out an application card, and a reference should be given of a business person in Marion, or if not known, a reliable person in Marion known to staff.
 The library shall be free to the use of the residents of the library district, subject always to the rules and regulations as the library board may adopt.
 The library board may extend the use and privilege of the library to nonresidents of the municipality upon completion of the application process.

-Visit the Marion City Library and get a library card and number from the staff.
+Visit the Marion City Library and get a library account number from the staff.

-After you have received your card, go to the library’s webpage, http://marion.lib.nckls.org, click on card catalog on the right side of page.
+After you have received your account number, go to the library’s webpage, http://marion.lib.nckls.org, click on card catalog on the right side of page.

 You can search the card catalog from this page by typing in title or author.
 The page will be displayed showing if it is available or not.
 If there is a reserve list for that title, you will receive item in order of list.